mantis3de/game-export-pipeline-docs/docs/features/budgets.md

 When an asset is over budget you get a **Budget** issue with the exact number, e.g.
 `~96 MB textures over the 64 MB budget`, plus a **computable suggestion** — see below.

-Edit the limits in **Asset Preflight → Rules → Asset Budgets**, or per profile in `profiles.json` (`budget` block).
+Edit the limits in **Asset Validator → Rules → Asset Budgets**, or per profile in `profiles.json` (`budget` block).
 The **Budget** category has its own score.

 ---